The Back to School Success Kit: How Brands Win BTS Shoppers, Sales

 BTS success isn’t just about what happens before and as shoppers are making purchases.

 - Did your brand negotiate advantageous terms for any seasonal inventory that didn’t sell?
 And did your brand collect data and photos during the BTS season to aid these negotiations for next year?

 - If applicable, are you prepared to efficiently and effectively recall unsold units—as well as expired promotional materials—from inside stores?
-Simple merchandising services like these can be helpful.

 - Are you familiar with the new, post-BTS conditions inside stores after certain categories reset?
 It might be beneficial to do a planogram-reset audit.

 Being strategic and purposeful about what happens after BTS can set your brand up for successful negotiations with retail buyers.